crystaljjlee/crystaljjlee.github.io/_posts/2021-02-11-reimagining-access.md

 ---
 layout: post
-title: Beyond Visualization: Technoableism and New Paradigms for Design
+title: "Beyond Visualization: Technoableism and New Paradigms for Design"
 ---

 {{ page.title }}